scrasmussen/IAP_cas-esm2_collab/README.md

 NOTE: During this process the pio library might fail to build.
 The build does not fail gracefully, meaning if you fix the issue reported in the log, the user might need to clean the build and try again.
+The user might need to go to the BUILD/pio/ directory and manually run ./configure to find why the build process is failing.
+The configure.status file will not be created until ./configure successfully runs.
   - File models/utils/pio/configure was changed to handle when NetCDF C and NetCDF Fortran are installed in different directories.
     Variables netcdf_c_ROOT and netcdf_fortran_ROOT will be automatically set